Amarsah15/Password-Generator/readme.md

 A sleek and functional **Password Generator** website built using **HTML**, **CSS**, and **JavaScript**.
 Easily generate secure, random passwords based on your selected preferences.

+# Demo

+You can view the live demo of the Weather App [here](https://password-generator-zeta-green.vercel.app/).

 ## 🚀 Features

 - 🧠 Generate strong random passwords instantly